 Most people have relatively well-formed opinions about how to handle the average face pimple.
-Whether you’re devoted to retinols, double-cleanse like your life depends on it, or resort to popping, you likely have a game plan or two developed back when puberty first made your hormones go haywire.
+Whether you’re devoted to retinols, double-cleanse like your life depends on it, or resort to popping, you likely have a game plan developed back when puberty first made your hormones go haywire.
 Less talked about however, is body acne, especially when it sets up shop on your back.

 Bacne happens in part because acne can happen anywhere on your body where sweat glands are present.
 But how do you treat it, especially if it crops up in hard-to-reach places?
 And how much does working out actually contribute to your skin woes?
-We tapped four pros for their tips.
+We tapped five pros for their tips.

 How does bacne form?

 “Acne tends to develop in areas where we have a high concentration of oil glands,” Joshua Zeichner, a Manhattan-based dermatologist, explains.
 That’s why your face, chest, and back can be prime targets for pus-filled mounds and the red bumps that mark inflamed hair follicles (otherwise called folliculitis).
 “High levels of oil production get trapped within the pores, promoting an overgrowth of acne-causing bacteria and inflammation,” he explains.
 While he sees blackheads and whiteheads on patients from time to time, he notes they’re less common on your chest and back than they can be on your face.